Vintageinfo – All About Vintage Lighting

 Other versions: This opal globe table lamp exists in a few sizes.

 Almost always said it is a lamp made by Reggiani Spa Illuminazione, but it is not.
 Reggiani produced several lamps in this style, most of the time they are labelled.
-These ones are sometimes labelled, but not with a Reggiani label.
+These ones are sometimes labelled, but never with a Reggiani label.

 This table lamp has some similarities with the Mongolfiera 3 table lamp designed by Gianni Celada and produced by FontanaArte.
 Also Stilux made a similar lamp.